HomeBlog50 Jazz Standards You Need To Know

 “Days of Wine and Roses” – Written by Henry Mancini and Johnny Mercer.

-The tune, written for the 1962 film of the same name, is an example of how cinematic music can transform into a songbook standard.
-Be sure to check out:
+This gem from Henry Mancini is known for its delicate, lyrical melody and subtle harmonic complexity.
+The tune was written for the 1962 film of the same name and is an example of how cinematic music can be transformed into a jazz standard.

 • Ella Fitzgerald and Joe Pass – “Easy Living” (1986)